 - Swap bulbs: Choose 2700K warm bulbs for a golden, flattering glow.

 - Plug-in sconces: No hardwiring?
-Plug-in sconces or battery-operated picture lights do the trick.
+Plug-in sconces or battery picture lights do the trick.

 - Candle clusters: Group unscented pillar candles safely near the tub; add one scented candle for fragrance.